Harnessing the Universal Geometry of Embeddings: Experimental setup

 \subsection{Preliminaries}

 \shortpara{Datasets.} We use the \textit{Natural Questions (NQ)} \cite{kwiatkowski-etal-2019-natural} dataset of user queries and Wikipedia-sourced answers for training (a $2$-million subset) and evaluation (a $65536$ subset).
-To evaluate information extraction, we use \textit{TweetTopic} \cite{antypas-etal-2024-multilingual}, a dataset of tweets multi-labeled by 19 topics; a random $8192$-record subset of \textit{Pseudo Re-identified MIMIC-III (MIMIC)} \cite{lehman-etal-2021-bert}, a pseudo re-identified version of the MIMIC dataset~\cite{johnson2016mimic} of patient records multi-labeled by 2673 MedCAT \cite{kraljevic2021multi} disease descriptions; and a random $50$-email subset of the \textit{Enron Email Corpus (Enron)} \cite{10.1007/978-3-540-30115-8_22}, an unlabeled, public dataset of internal emails of a defunct energy company.
+To evaluate information extraction, we use \textit{TweetTopic} \cite{antypas-etal-2024-multilingual}, a dataset of tweets multi-labeled by 19 topics; a random $8192$-record subset of \textit{Pseudo Re-identified MIMIC-III (MIMIC)} \cite{lehman-etal-2021-bert}, a pseudo re-identified version of the MIMIC dataset~\cite{johnson2016mimic} of patient records multi-labeled by 2673 MedCAT \cite{kraljevic2021multi} disease descriptions; and a random $50$-email subset of the \textit{Enron Email Corpus (Enron)} \cite{10.1007/978-3-540-30115-8_22}, an unlabeled, public dataset of internal emails from a defunct energy company.
+In \Cref{sec:mscoco}, we ablate a model on \textit{MS COCO} \cite{lin2014microsoft}, a captioned image dataset, to evaluate performance on multimodal retrieval.

-\shortpara{Models.} \Cref{tab:model-specs} lists the embedding models representing three size categories, four transformer backbones, and two output dimensionalities.
-Granite is multilingual, CLIP is multimodal.
+\shortpara{Models.} \Cref{tab:model-specs} lists the embedding models representing four size categories, five transformer backbones, and two output dimensionalities.
+Granite is multilingual; CLIP is multimodal.
+Since Qwen is very compute-intensive, we only evaluate it for a single model pair in \Cref{sec:qwen}.

 \shortpara{Training.} Unless otherwise specified, each \atk{} is trained on two sets of embeddings generated from disjoint sets of $1$ million $64$-token sequences sampled from NQ (see \Cref{sec:ablations} for experiments with fewer embeddings).
-Due to GAN instability \cite{10.1145/3446374}, we select the best of multiple initializations and leave more robust training to future work.
+Due to GAN instability \cite{10.1145/3446374}, we select the best of multiple initializations (see \Cref{sec:stability}) and leave more robust training to future work.
+See \Cref{sec:compute} for compute details.